Zipstack/unstract/backend/migrating/v2/README.md

 # V2 Migration Guide

 This folder contains scripts and management commands for performing data migrations from v1 to v2 for the Unstract Multitenancy system.
-From version `v0.90.3` onwards, there have been signifcant changes in how data is stored.
+From version `[TODO: Mark v2 version]` onwards, there have been signifcant changes in how data is stored.
 This warrants a data migration and the below steps can come in handy.

 ## Preparing for the migration